A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Introduction

 \section{Introduction}

-The study of cardiac blood flow aims at improving the knowledge of the heart physiology, assessing the pathological conditions and potentially helping the design of treatments.
+The study of cardiac blood flow aims at improving the knowledge of the heart physiology, assessing the pathological conditions and potentially helping therapeutical treatment and the design of surgical interventions.
 In the clinical routine, blood flow analysis is conventionally based on non-invasive imaging techniques.
-However, the space and time resolution of the available techniques is not accurate enough to capture small-scales features as recirculation regions, possibile regions of transition to turbulence and small coherent structures \cite{ngo2019four}.
-Moreover, imaging techniques cannot provide relevant fluid dynamics indicators such as wall shear stress (WSS), turbulent kinetic energy dissipation, or the oscillatory stress index, which are correlated with the function and remodeling of the heart and vessels \cite{quarteroni2017cardiovascular, Chnafa_2014, ngo2019four, zhao2003comparative, hollnagel2009comparative}.
-In this respect, numerical simulations -- also known as in silico simulations -- of the heart and circulation represent a valuable tool to quantitatively assess the cardiac function and to enhance the understanding of cardiovascular diseases.
+However, the space and time resolution of the available techniques is not accurate enough to capture small-scales features like recirculation regions, possible regions of transition to turbulence and small coherent structures \cite{ngo2019four}.
+Moreover, imaging techniques cannot accurately provide relevant fluid dynamics indicators such as wall shear stress (WSS), turbulent kinetic energy dissipation, or the oscillatory stress index, which are correlated with the function and remodeling of the heart and vessels \cite{quarteroni2017cardiovascular, Chnafa_2014, ngo2019four, zhao2003comparative, hollnagel2009comparative}.
+In this respect, numerical simulations -- also known as in silico models -- of the heart and circulation represent a valuable tool to quantitatively assess the cardiac function and to enhance the understanding of cardiac dysfunction.

-The hemodynamics in the heart is characterized by different complex features that computational modeling needs to take into account \cite{Chnafa_2014}.
+The hemodynamics in the heart chambers is characterized by different complex features that computational modeling needs to take into account \cite{Chnafa_2014}.
 The mathematical problem is defined in complex geometries, and there is a strong interaction between the myocardial structure and the blood flow due to the electromechanical activity of the heart.
 This yields a complex coupled problem among electrophysiology, mechanics and fluid dynamics.
 Furthermore, the topology of the domain changes during the heartbeat due to the presence of unidirectional cardiac valves, affecting the dynamics of the intracardiac flow.
-In addition, the blood flow regime is known to be nor laminar, nor fully turbulent, but rather transitional \cite{bluestein1994transition, verkaik2012coupled, ZDMQ_2020, vignon2010outflow}.
+In addition, the blood flow regime is known to be neither laminar, nor fully turbulent, but rather transitional \cite{bluestein1994transition, verkaik2012coupled, ZDMQ_2020, vignon2010outflow}.
 Eventually, the flow in the heart is strictly coupled with the flow in the pulmonary and systemic circulation.